 Director of Landscape OperationsJoe graduated from the University of Massachusetts at Amherst with a Bachelor of Landscape Architecture.
 He is a Massachusetts Certified Landscape Professional [MCLP #1626], an Accredited Organic Land Care Professional [AOLCP] with the New England Organic Farming Association [NOFA], earned a Permaculture Design Certificate [PDC] through the Maine Organic Farmers and Gardeners Association and has worked in the nursery business and landscape design and construction fields for over a decade.
 Having been involved with all sides of the industry, Joe has extensive knowledge of plants, design and installation, thereby ensuring successful collaborations with clients, designers and trade professionals.
 He strives to create symbiotic relationships between clients, landscape and natural ecologies.
 As the Director of Operations with Offshoots, Joe is responsible for managing all aspects of the installation division.

 Shelby received a Bachelor of Environmental Science with a concentration in Ecological Design from the University of Vermont and a Master of Landscape Architecture from the University of Oregon.
 Her graduate thesis, which investigated the impacts of conventional parking lot design on urban sustainability (economic, ecological and social implications) and explored site scale solutions to reduce potential disturbance in new parking lot design, was presented at CELA in 2014.
 Prior to joining the team at Offshoots Shelby worked as a landscape architectural designer at Morgan Wheelock, taught planting design at the University of Oregon, taught plant identification at the University of Vermont, and worked in the nursery at Gardener’s Supply Company.

-Landscape ArchitectRebecca Nolan holds a BS in Landscape Architecture from Cornell University and a Masters in Design Studies from the Harvard Graduate School of Design.
+Landscape ArchitectRebecca Nolan holds a BS in Landscape Architecture from Cornell University and is currently a Masters in Design studies candidate at the Harvard Graduate School of Design.
 She is a registered Landscape Architect who has worked in New York state for the past several years with municipal clients on downtown revitalization projects, specifically streetscape design and construction.
 Her research and professional interests are focused in policy, distribution, and ecologically sensitive tactics for upgrading and enhancing public waste-water and storm-water infrastructure.
 Rebecca is a LEED AP Building Design & Construction.

 Mark brings his love of plants and horticulture to the Offshoots team in 2017.
 He is currently accredited as a Massachusetts Certified Arborist and MA Certified Horticulturist.
 Having studied Horticulture and Forest Management at North Shore Community College and the University of Maine, he has formal education in soils, plant biology, and arboriculture.
 In 2009 he was an intern at the Arnold Arboretum where he studied modern horticultural practices.
 His background consists of working at traditional landscape and tree care companies and has managed his own small business.
 Mark stays connected to nature and industry standards through extension lectures and workshops as well as working with his hands.
 In the winter season, Mark enjoys nature outings and visiting foreign landscapes.

 Materials LibrarianBorn in Vermont and raised in Massachusetts, Sam spent his youth exploring the woods, streams and ponds of New England.
-Having napped on a wide range of groundcovers, lawns, and lounge chairs, he brings broad experience to his role as materials librarian for Offshoots.
+Having napped on a wide range of groundcovers, lawns and lounge chairs, he brings broad experience to his role as materials librarian for Offshoots.
 When not sleeping on the job, he enjoys swimming, playing fetch and woofing at Merlin.